Bodigrim/tasty-bench/README.md

   Upper bounds of acceptable slow down / speed up in percents.
 If a benchmark is unacceptably slower / faster than baseline (see `--baseline`), it will be reported as failed.
 Can be used in conjunction with a standard `tasty` option `--hide-successes` to show only problematic benchmarks.
+  Both options can be adjusted locally for a group of benchmarks,
+  e. g., `localOption (FailIfSlower 0.10)`.

 * `--svg`